Postmaster says ballots No. 1 priority, but details no plan

 The new postmaster general, a Trump donor and ally who took the job in June, has faced a public outcry over changes and delivery delays.
 Democrats warn his cost-cutting initiatives are causing an upheaval that threatens the election.

-They peppered him with questions about the Trump administration’s push to starve the Postal Service of funds to process ballots for November.
+They peppered him during a two-hour hearing with questions about the Trump administration’s push to starve the Postal Service of funds to process ballots for November.
 Trump had said he wants to block agency funds to make it harder for the Postal Service to handle the expected surge of mail-in ballots during the COVID-19 crisis.

 He said he had “no idea” equipment was being removed until the public outcry.
 Democrats asked DeJoy to explain the rationale behind the changes and pressed him on how, exactly, he would ensure election mail and ballots would arrive on time.